 Dan and I have seen NZ Fur seals before at Tauranga Bay Fur Seal Colony and on a Milford Sound cruise but from the boat ride here in the Marlborough Sounds we were able to get much closer and have a better look at the seals.

 We also saw lots of Fluttering Shearwater birds along the boat ride to the island.
 These little birds are very entertaining to watch as they dive into the water and they fly off smacking their wings against the surface of the water.

-Our Special Surprise Guests On Board
+Special Surprise Guests on Board our Marlborough Sounds Cruise

 For those of you who don’t know, Kiwis are little birds native only to New Zealand.
 They are a symbol of the country and are extremely rare to see (except for on certain isolated islands.)
 Dan and I had never seen a Kiwi before so we were very excited to have two on the boat with us!

-The Department of Conservation was bringing these Kiwis to Motuara Island and were using our tour boat as their method of transport.
+The Department of Conservation was bringing these Kiwis to Motuara Island and using our tour boat as their method of transport.
 These little Kiwis get taken out to Motuara Island so they can grow big and strong.
-Once they are full size, the Department of Conservation then transports the Kiwis back to their homes on the mainland.
+Once they are almost full size, the Department of Conservation then transports the Kiwis back to their homes on the mainland.